NLNZDigitalPreservation/rosetta_sip_factory/Readme_mod.txt

-2. For mets_dnx (factory.py) new parameter "exclude_file_char" was added to build_single_file_mets  and build_mets functions.
+2. For mets_dnx (factory.py) new parameter "exclude_file_char" was added to build_single_file_mets  and build_mets functions
-and also this logic which removing tags.
+and also this logic for removing tags.

             general_file_characteristics = [{
                 'fileOriginalPath': file_original_location,